samsquire/ideas4/README.md

 Now all calls to update_linked_list are partially ordered.

-But would this be more efficient as an explicit queue?
+But would this might be more efficient as an explicit queue, that threads try process.

 All threads enqueue their operations and if there is someone already modifying the same value, we don't block but we are dequeued by the committing thread.